megsaunders/megsaunders.github.io/aboutme.md

 ### Current appointments:

+Research Fellow (May 2016-present)
+ School of Geography, Planning and Environmental Management
+The University of Queensland
+St Lucia (Brisbane), QLD 4072
+Australia

 Researcher (Aug 2015-present)
-ARC Centre of Excellence for Environmental Decisions
-School of Biological Sciences
+Centre for Biodiversity and Conservation Science School of Biological Sciences
 The University of Queensland
 St Lucia (Brisbane), QLD 4072
 Australia

-Honorary Fellow (Aug 2015-present)
+Affiliate (Aug 2015-present)
 The Global Change Institute
 The University of Queensland
 St Lucia (Brisbane), QLD 4072